Disclaimer: I don't own Justice League or its characters.

 Hal's senses automatically went on full alert as soon as he saw the dark aircraft heading their way.
 He didn't relax or turn away, not even when only two seconds later his brain was helpfully pointing out it was most likely the plane Bats mentioned.

 It landed with a soft sound just a couple of feet away from where Batman was standing, making the dark cape flow even more.
 The plane had the aspect of a military aircraft, but not quite.
-It wasn't like any other flying thing Hal had ever seen before, and he had seen some very crazy shit.
+It wasn't like any other flying thing Hal had ever seen before, and he had seen some crazy shit all over the galaxy.
 The top hatch opened up silently to reveal the empty cockpit seat.

 That didn't stop him from eyeing the plane, even from a distance.